 - do not pay in full up front

 - avoid tradesmen who give only mobile numbers and first names.
 You may not be able to contact them if there is a problem

 - be wary of door-to-door offers - get proof that the tradesman is offering the deal legally and appropriately

 - check with your local council whether a building permit or other approval is needed for the repair work.

-Ask for a tradesman’s full name and practising number so you can check it with the Building Commission on 1300 815 127.
+Ask for a tradesman’s full name and practising number so you can check it with the Victorian Building Authority (which replaced the Building Commission on 1 July 2013) on 1300 815 127.

 For trades that do not require registration, ask the tradesman for the membership number of their professional association.

 Members of such organisations will satisfy the association’s membership criteria, which usually includes insurance and working to professional codes of ethics.